 - Sign in to Chrome to sync your open tabs, bookmarks, passwords, and omnibox data from your computer to your phone or tablet.

 - Send pages from Chrome on your computer to Chrome on your phone or tablet with one click and read them on the go, even when you’re offline.

 - Open and quickly switch between an unlimited number of tabs.
 On your phone, flip through tabs the way you would fan a deck of cards.
 On your tablet, swipe from edge to edge to switch tabs.

 - Browse privately in Incognito mode.

-Whilst performance overall is generally smooth and quick, Chrome for Android does not support Flash which may be a deal breaker for some.
+Whilst performance overall is generally smooth and quick, this Android version does not support Flash which may be a deal breaker for some.
 Despite Adobe’s attempts to kill off mobile Flash (it will not be supported past Android 4.0.x), Flash is not dead yet and many sites still rely heavily on it.

 Some early reports from users point to bugs which have yet to be ironed out – expect further updates in the near future.
-More info on Chrome for Android is available from Google Play here.
+More info is available from Google Play here.